 Not everybody is thrilled with the house, however.

-Neighbors are split on whether the steel manse is a community asset or an eyesore.
+Neighbors are split on whether the steel manse is a community asset or

 “My house is me and I am it … It looks like all my dreams.”